MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. Create the feature specification using stakeholder requirements and the constitution.
 1. Update the specification with clarified requirements.
 1. Generate the technical plan using the specification and constitution.
-1. Generate the tasks file using the spec, plan and constitution.
+1. Generate the tasks file using the spec, plan, and constitution.
 1. Implement the tasks required for an MVP application.

 ## Configure the GitHub Spec Kit in your development environment